RockLi/guava/README.md

 Guava has four builtin routers trying to simplify your life.
 For detailed documentation, please refer to the doc directory in this repo.

 Each router has one mount point.
+All routers will composite the tree like structures.
+The concept of mount point is for you easily group you sub applications.

 ### StaticRouter